-Should you happen to be visiting Portglenone on a random day, it has a plethora of take-outs and cafes (my favourites include the stylish breakfasts and lunches at The Lab, right next door to The Bank, or the homemade goodies and great prices at 3Sixteen.
+Should you happen to be visiting Portglenone on a random day, it has a plethora of take-outs and cafes (my favourites include the stylish breakfasts and lunches at the new Blend and Brew or The Lab right next door to The Bank.

 What Business Facilities Are Available at The Bank Portglenone?

 - Seven modern, first floor business units/office space